 - 4-6 tbsp crushed almond flakes, for coating

-- Chill the balls in the fridge for at least 30 minutes before serving.
-Keep refrigerated for up to 3 days.
+- Chill balls for at least 30 minutes before serving.

 Looking for more ideas for healthy pineapple snacks?
 For recipes, DIY ideas, and more, subscribe to our newsletter!